 Still if there’s a weakness to the book it’s when Rendell betrays this meticulous research to speculate on possible problems with Marco Pantani, to diagnose mental illness and then attribute this to his actions.
 He may be right but it’s a speculate leap away from the narrative analysis that fills most of the book.
 But it feels impossible not to guess, to wonder what could have been different if someone had acted differently along the way whether years ago or just in the hours before he was found dead in the hotel room.

 Rendell paints a damning portrait of those around Pantani.
-Friends, staff and above all managers seem unable to cope with him, at times treating him as human money machine, if they could only get him back on the bike they’d hear the whir of banknotes being printed.
+Friends, staff and above all managers seem unable to cope with him, at times treating him as human ATM, if they could only get him back on the bike they’d hear the whir of banknotes being readied.
 Manuela Ronchi in particular comes out looking bad.
 She’s published her own account to explain things.

 If you’ve read the book already you might be pleased to know a documentary film on Pantani is under production and involves some of those behind the excellent “Senna” film from 2010.
 The release is scheduled for May this year to coincide with the Giro.